V4Fire/Core/src/core/object/watch/README.md

 accWatcher.skils = ['programming', 'JS', 'music'];
 ```

-To delete a property from the proxy object, we can set it to undefined, use the `delete` operator or invoke the `delete` method of the watcher.
+To delete a property from the proxy object, we can set it to `undefined`, or use the `delete` operator,
+or invoke the `delete` method of the watcher.
 All of these methods have different semantic and work the same with any engine.
 Let's watch these in action.

 ```js
 import watch from 'core/object/watch';